-In 2023, Mooncake Festival is celebrated on 29 September.
-This festival is also referred to as Mid-autumn festival and is one of the most cherished traditions of Chinese culture.
+In 2025, Mooncake Festival or Mid Autumn Festival will be celebrated on 6 October.
+This festival also referred to as 'Lantern Festival' is one of the most cherished traditions of Chinese culture.

 Below you will find Javier's award-winning essay called 'Mooncake Festival'.